skip to main content

 whats for lunch

-East Side Union High School District is meeting tough new federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced, and providing students with all the nutrition they need to succeed at school.
+East Side Union High School District is meeting federal nutrition standards for school meals, ensuring that meals are healthy and well-balanced, and providing students with all the nutrition they need to succeed at school.
 Now is a great time to encourage your students to choose school lunch!

 School meals offer students milk, fruits and vegetables, proteins, and grains, and they must meet strict limits on saturated fat, sodium, calorie, and portion size requirements.
 School lunches will meet standards requiring: